-Cambridge Algebraic Geometry: I supervise two PhD students (Patrick Kennedy-Hunt and Wanlong Zheng); Navid Nabijou is a Herchel-Smith fellow in my group; Qaasim Shafi is visiting my group from the LSGNT.
-Mark Gross and his students have cognate research interests; we organize the algebraic geometry seminar.
+Cambridge Algebraic Geometry: I supervise PhD students Ajith, Patrick and Wanlong; Navid is a Herchel-Smith fellow in my group and Thibault will join as a postdoctoral fellow in 2021; Qaasim is visiting from the LSGNT and Siddarth from Brown.
+Mark and his students have cognate research interests and we organize the seminar.

 I support and believe in Federico Ardila's axioms: